IyngkarranKumar/AVR-functional-modularity/README.md

 ## Directory structure

-`binary_masks` - Contains the trained binary masks that identify the functional modules \
+`binary_masks` - Contains the trained binary masks that identify the functional modules in SCL. \
 `model_ckpts` - Contains weights of SCL at various points during it's training `models` - Implementation of SCL, and other models used for testing binary masking. \
 `data.py` - Classes for loading the abstract visual reasoning datasets \